HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_combinationSum_元素可复用_元素排序有关系.md

 Given an integer array with all positive numbers and no duplicates, find the number of possible combinations that add up to a positive integer target.

+### Follow up
+* What if negative numbers are allowed in the given array?
+How does it change the problem?
+What limitation we need to add to the question to allow negative numbers?

 ### Example
 * Input: candidates = [1, 2, 3], target = 4,
   * Output: all the possible combinations (actually permuations) are as follows: